scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

    the vast *Computational Crystallography Toolbox* (cctbx) library for novel analyses.
 We made versions of this library for use in JupyterLab and Colab.
-We also made versions of the snippet library for the text editors VS Code, Vim, and Emacs that support editing live code cells in Jupyter notebooks via GhostText.
+We also made versions of the snippet library for the text editors VS Code, Vim, and Emacs that support editing live code cells in Jupyter notebooks via the GhostText web browser extension.
 Readers of this paper may be inspired to adapt this latter capability to their domains of science.

 .. class:: keywords